phycoding/Animal_counting/README.md

-his package is designed to count animals in images and videos using object detection.
+This package is designed to count animals in images and videos using object detection.

 Installation
 ------------